zxbodya/router1-app-template/readme.md

 But there is one thing that makes it different - there is helper script(`dev-server.js`), to keep server side and client side parts reloads in sync.

-When something was updated client side and needs to be reloaded, before sending reload command, if server was also changed, it ensures that it is already up and running.
+It a wrapper around webpack compiler, webpack-serve and a nodemon, it adds proxy into webpack-serve that ensures that all reloads from browser are loading data from recent server-side bundle - it will wait before request processing if new build is in progress or when server is not ready yet.

 In result it removes some frustration, especially when changing code shared between server and client parts.